Where: L’Albir (a.k.a. El Albir or just plain old Albir to its friends), Valencia province, Costa Blanca, Spain.

 Getting there and getting around

 We drove to L’Albir.
-We stopped overnight in Valencia on the way there and then drove all the way to Pamplona on the way back.
+On our first trip we stopped overnight in Valencia on the way there and then drove all the way to Pamplona on the way back.
 L’Albir is about an hour and a half drive from Valencia, through some beautiful scenery.
 It is an hour’s drive from Alicante.

 Airports to L’Albir